Zapata Liveaboard - CUBA

 7:30 a.m. - Breakfast.

 8:00 a.m. - Head out to fish.
 Return in the afternoon based on your preference and conditions.

 Evening: Enjoy appetizers and dinner.
 Overnight on the Georgiana.

 Greeted at airport.
 Overnight in Havana.

 Saturday: Wake-up /breakfast.
+Transfer from liveaboard to the port.
 Ground transfer to Havana International Airport.